 Consensus abounds among these prominent therapists regarding how refinements in technique and theory result from their successes and failures.
 They respect their failures and personally reflect upon these negative outcomes with improvement as the goal.
 Other strategies for dealing with failure include Lazarus's belief in working with modest expectations (seeking a first down rather than a touchdown), and Ellis's objective and systematic analysis of his errors for learning purposes.
-Corey's approach is to remain open to growth after a mistake; he understands occasional errors are inevitable and he cannot control a client's behavior but he can control the decision to examine his behavior facilitating improved performance.
+Corey's approach is to remain open to growth after a mistake; he understands occasional errors are inevitable and he cannot control a client's behavior but he process.
+The last stage is application of new learning in future work.
+Therapist feels more determined to work can control the decision to examine his behavior facilitating improved performance.
 The characteristics of self-honesty and a clear perception of reality are deemed vital for understanding one's therapeutic strengths and weaknesses.